‘The Young And The Restless’ Spoilers For Tuesday: Kyle’s Stunning Proposal

 Michael (Christian LeBlanc) hopes to cut a deal for Nikki (Melody Thomas Scott) and Victoria (Amelia Heinle), according to She Knows Soaps.
-He cannot believe how little his clients have given him to work with and how many lies they’ve told him.
+He cannot believe how little his clients have given him to work with, and how many lies they’ve told him.
 Without the whole truth, Michael cannot mount a good defense.
 After Christine raked Phyllis (Gina Tognoni) over the coals, things don’t look very good for the Newmans.

-With that in mind, he begins to talk deal for them.
-It takes a bit of convincing, but both Nikki and Phyllis reluctantly agree and send Michael looking for a deal from the District Attorney.
+With that in mind, he begins to push a deal for them.
+It takes a bit of convincing, but both Nikki and Phyllis reluctantly agree — and send Michael looking for a deal from the District Attorney.
 Of course, at this point, Michael’s not coming for a deal from a position of power.
-Christine thinks she has the Newmans in her sights for jail, and it’s something she’s tried to do for years.
-Even though she does not have a body, Christine believes that both Nikki and Victoria are going down for J.T.’s (Thad Luckinbill) murder, and she is not about to give in and make any deals at this point.
+Christine thinks she has the Newmans in her sights in regards to potential jail time, and it’s something she’s tried to do for years.
+Even though she does not have a body, Christine believes that both Nikki and Victoria are going down for J.T.’s (Thad Luckinbill) murder, and she is not about to give in — or make any deals at this point.
 Of course, that could come back to haunt her shortly.

 Who’s hoping for a #Kola reunion soon? ????????♂️ #YR pic.twitter.com/tSxQHiPJuO